yougotagift-tech/docs/Corporate-Rewards-API.md

 [Version 0.2](https://github.com/YouGotaGift/docs/blob/master/corporate-rewards-API-0.2.md)

 ### Changes
-The goal of RestAPI v1 is to support global gifts which requires additional details for redemption.
+Added support for international brands which requires additional details for redemption.
 Eg: Code, Redemption URL, PIN etc..

 ### Summary of changes
+* Removed "code" , instead introduced "gift_voucher" which provides all the important gift card details eg: code, redemption url, Pin etc..
-* Removed "pdf_link" since "gift_pdf_link" has been introduced in 0.4 to provide an direct gift pdf download link.
+* Removed "pdf_link" since "gift_pdf_link" has been introduced in 0.4 to provide a direct gift pdf download link.
 * Removed "excel_link" since this functionality is currently not used by any user.
 Might introduce later when the need arises.
-* "gift_voucher" has been introduced to provide all the important details required to redeem a gift in a single field.

 ### How It Works